How often should you bathe your horse?

 - Is his coat full of naturally occurring oils?
 If yes, you may not want to shampoo too much or too often.
 If your horse is the Sahara desert, I would do my best with a curry, vacuum, and rinse so that the oils can build up over time.
 Some horses are oilier than others!

 You can see that this horse has great natural oils – a stream of water turns into beads.
-It’s totally safe and fine to shampoo, just know that you may remove some of these oils in the process.
+It’s totally safe and fine to shampoo, know that you may remove some of these oils in the process.

 - What’s your show or clinic schedule like?
-If you have a show or big clinic next week, I would skip the shampoo this week and wait until just before the show, that way you are getting a big bang for your buck, and he’s had an extra week to get oilier (and probably dirtier) on his own.
+If you have a show or big clinic next week, I would skip the shampoo this week and wait until just before the show; that way, you are getting a big bang for your buck, and he’s had an extra week to get oilier (and probably dirtier) on his own.

 - What’s your favorite shampoo?
 This will also determine how often you shampoo.
-I use a mild shampoo for general cleaning, which can be generally be used more often than a blueing shampoo designed for making white pop.
+I use a mild shampoo for general cleaning, which can be generally used more often than a blueing shampoo designed for making white pop.

 - How much are you diluting your shampoo?
 A capful to a five-gallon jar, or direct?
 Heavily diluted shampoos will be milder, and may likely leave more natural oil.
-Using a shampoo directly may be stronger for your horse.
-Over time (and with some experimenting…) you will find the right balance for you.
+Using shampoo directly may be stronger for your horse.
+Over time (and with some experimenting…), you will find the right balance for you.
 For example, I use a dollop of shampoo directly on the mane, and I find that the suds as I rinse are enough to wash his neck and sometimes the front legs.

-I love products for me and my horses – but I try and plan ahead and make good choices about how often I shampoo.
+I love products for me and my horses – but I try and plan and make good choices about how often I shampoo.
 Often, my decision to make a day into a “spa day” is based on an overwhelming desire to have a spic and span horse, if only for a few hours before the inevitable roll in the paddock.